 Hit the Farmer’s Market & Flagler Surf Art & Stuff

-The Flagler Beach Farmer’s Market is open Fridays and Saturdays from 7am to 4pm, however, since this has such a laid-back beach vibe, know that various vendors setting up at different times and closing when they sell out.
+The Flagler Beach Farmer’s Market is open Fridays and Saturdays from 7 am to 4 pm, however, since this has such a laid-back beach vibe, know that various vendors setting up at different times and closing when they sell out.
 If you go on a Friday, walk over to 211 S. Third St. and stop by Flagler Surf Art & Stuff.
-They open 11am to 5pm on Thursdays and Fridays (and by appointment on the weekend).
-The fun store features over 15 local artists and crafters and is home of the famous “Please don’t make me cross the bridge!”
+They open from 11 am to 5 pm on Thursdays and Fridays (and by appointment on the weekend).
+The fun store features over 15 local artists and crafters and is home to the famous “Please don’t make me cross the bridge!”
 T-shirt.

 Transport into a Cruisin’ State of Mind